Pacific Rim (franchise): Future

 In October 2017, DeKnight stated that the plot to a third movie had been written, though its development is dependent on the critical and financial success of Pacific Rim Uprising.
-The filmmaker stated that plans include expanding the fictional universe into sequels and spin-offs directly tied to previous installments, as well as standalone releases as well; comparing plans to Star Wars and Star Trek.
-DeKnight later talked about his interest in having the franchise crossover with the MonsterVerse.
+The filmmaker stated that plans include expanding the fictional universe into sequels and spin-offs directly tied to previous installments, as well as standalone releases as well; comparing plans to those made in the Star Wars and Star Trek franchises.
+DeKnight later talked about studio interest in having the franchise crossover with the MonsterVerse.

+In August 2024, DeKnight revealed that the story he had written for a third movie included further exploration of the various dimensions through which the kaiju originate, which would have been explored through a plot involving a multiverse.
+The filmmaker explained that humans would have discovered that the intergalactic monsters were manipulated by the alien Precursor race; while the humans would have joined forces to help free the creatures.
+Though the script was not moving forward at the studio, it had been written to include the main characters crossing over into the Monsterverse by the end of the movie.
+DeKnight acknowledged that aspects of the story may be repurposed in a potential future installment, while he expressed interest in seeing Guillermo del Toro return to the franchise as director of the third film.

 Television

+Pacific Rim: The Black (2021-2022)

 In November 2018, an anime-styled animated sequel series was announced to be in development.
 Craig Kyle and Greg Johnson serve as co-creators and co-showrunners.
 The plot follows the events of Uprising, and centers around a perfectionist teenage boy and his naïve younger sister, who together pilot an abandoned Jaeger to desperately cross the dangerous landscape inhabited by Kaiju monsters, in an attempt to find their missing parents.
 The project is a joint-venture production between Legendary Entertainment, Legendary Television, and Polygon Pictures, and released as a Netflix Original Series.
 The series is distributed via streaming exclusively on Netflix.
 The series was ordered for two seasons.

 The Black culminated with a second and final season, released in April 2022.

+Untitled prequel series

+In August 2024, Legendary announced that a live-action prequel television series is in development.
+The plot will explore the origins of the events which launched the franchise in the 2013 original movie.
+Eric Heisserer will serve as creator, showrunner, writer and executive producer for the series, which will be a joint-venture production between Legendary Television, and Chronology Entertainment.
+In April 2025, it was announced that the series had found distribution through Amazon Prime Video, with Amazon MGM Studios joining as a production company.